rockpaperreality/action-deployment/README.md

 | SOURCE_DIR | The local directory (or file) to be synced to S3. | env |  | `dist` |
 | DEST_DIR | The directory inside of the S3 bucket the files should be synced to.
 Note: CloudFront invalidations will also be limited in scope to this same folder. | env |  | Automatic (Uses the `Name` field from package.json) |
 | CLOUDFRONT_DISTRIBUTION_ID | The ID of the CloudFront Distribution to be invalidated.
 Note: The invalidation scope will be limited to DEST_DIR supplied. | env |  | `E4ZE7H9ALLHAD` |

+## License

+This project is not licensed for public consuption.
+See [license](LICENSE.md) for more details.